Lord-Windy/asmjit/README.md

 ### More About CodeInfo

 In the first complete example the `CodeInfo` is retrieved from `JitRuntime`.
 It's logical as `JitRuntime` will always return a `CodeInfo` that is compatible with the runtime environment.
-For example if your application runs in 64-bit mode the `CodeInfo` will specify `ArchInfo::kTypeX64` architecture, in contrary, if your application runs in 32-bit mode it would be `ArchInfo::kTypeX86`.
-It's logical, as JIT code must always generate code that is runnable within the host process.
-However, AsmJit allows to setup `CodeInfo` manually, and to select a different architecture when needed.
+For example if your application runs in 64-bit mode the `CodeInfo` will use `ArchInfo::kTypeX64` architecture in contrast to `ArchInfo::kTypeX86`, which will be used in 32-bit mode.
+AsmJit also allows to setup `CodeInfo` manually, and to select a different architecture when needed.
 So let's do something else this time, let's always generate a 32-bit code and print it's binary representation.
 To do that, we create our own `CodeInfo` and initialize it to `ArchInfo::kTypeX86` architecture.
 CodeInfo will populate all basic fields just based on the architecture we provide, so it's super-easy:

 ```c++
 using namespace asmjit;